xyfJASON/diffusion-models-pytorch/docs/DDPM.md

 - `--respace_steps RESPACE_STEPS`: faster sampling that uses respaced timesteps.
 - `--mode MODE`: choose a sampling mode, the options are:
-  - `sample` (default): randomly sample images
+  - "sample" (default): randomly sample images
-  - `denoise`: sample images with visualization of its denoising process.
+  - "denoise": sample images with visualization of its denoising process.
-  - `progressive`:  sample images with visualization of its progressive generation process (i.e. predicted $x_0$).
+  - "progressive":  sample images with visualization of its progressive generation process (i.e. predicted $x_0$).
 - `--batch_size BATCH_SIZE`: Batch size on each process.
 Sample by batch is faster, so set it as large as possible to fully utilize your devices.

 See more details by running `python sample_ddpm.py -h`.